jeffreytwoods2/dash/README.md

 # dash
-Much lighter, dependency-free version of the Minecraft dashboard
+Dependency-free version of the Minecraft dashboard